Understanding Gold Price Trends in Last 1 Year

 Impact of 1-year gold price trend on gold loan terms

 Additionally, the rise in gold prices typically leads to more favourable gold loan interest rates as lenders perceive a lower risk due to the higher collateral value.
-However, the recent price fluctuations also mean that lenders may adopt more conservative loan-to-value (LTV) ratios to mitigate potential risks associated with market volatility.
+However, the recent price fluctuations also mean that lenders may adopt more conservative loan-to-value (LTV) ratios, as per guidelines set by RBI up to 85%, to mitigate potential risks associated with market volatility.

 Maximising gold loan benefits during price fluctuations